syncfusion-content/xamarin-docs/Xamarin/Scheduler/Timeline-view.md

 ### Customize time ruler label font

-you can change the appearance of time ruler label font family and font attribute by setting the `TimeLabelFontFamily` and `TimeLabelFontAttributes` property of `LabelSettings` property in `TimelineViewSettings`.
+Change the appearance of the time ruler label font family and font attribute by setting the `TimeLabelFontFamily` and `TimeLabelFontAttributes` property of the `LabelSettings` property in the `TimelineViewSettings.`

 {% tabs %}
 {% highlight XAML %}